India court extends activist Ravi's detention over farm protest | Law-Order

 India court extends activist Ravi's detention over farm protest

-It has offered to hold the laws in abeyance and water down some the provisions.
-But the farmers want Modi to repeal the laws altogether and provide legal backing for minimum price support for their produce and their long campaign in Delhi's biting cold has drawn a growing band of supporters at home and overseas.
+It has offered to hold the laws in abeyance and water down some of the provisions.
+But the farmers want Modi to repeal the laws altogether and provide legal backing for minimum price support for their produce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)